healthdatasafe/data-model-draft/README.md

   - [ ] Properties for supported interactions
     - [ ] A `chat stream` when the counter part supports chats

+Data usage and display

+- [ ] Provide definition to display items in forms see:  https://jsonforms.io/

 ### Function Requirements